lincc-frameworks/lf-workflow-dash/README.md

 4. **Authorization**

-   - This script uses a GitHub personal access token for authentication.
-Replace the username and email used in the commit step of `.github/workflows/main.yml`.
+   - Make sure to replace the username and email used in the commit step of `.github/workflows/main.yml`.

+   - **GitHub builds:** Your personal access token will be automatically generated when running the workflow on GitHub.

-   - To build the HTML locally, run the following command in your repository:
+   - **Local builds:** To build the HTML locally, run the following command in your repository:

      ```shell
      python update_dashboard.py PERSONAL_ACCESS_TOKEN tracked_workflows.yaml index.html